What is a Judicial Internship?

 If you are interested in a summer judicial internship, please watch our webinar in the “1L Mandatory Professional Development Program” Courseworks page before making an appointment with an OJC Adviser.

 An application includes a cover letter, resume, law school transcript (without grades), and a short writing sample.
-You may use the same resume that you develop with the Office of Career Services or SJI.
+You may use the same resume that you develop with the Office of Private Sector Careers or the Office of Public Interest/Public Services Law and Careers.
 Your cover letter should briefly explain your interest in an internship, your prior work experience, if any, and address why you are interested in working for this judge in the particular court to which you are applying.

 To access OJC's resources, click HERE:

 To learn more about Summer Judicial Internships, please review the OJC webinars and programs below: